 On this page Skip this page navigation

-You can safely get the covid 19 vaccine before becoming pregnant or in any trimester of pregnancy.
+You can safely get the COVID-19 vaccine before becoming pregnant or in any trimester of pregnancy.
 It is important that you stay up to date with your vaccines and receive all recommended doses of the COVID-19 vaccine, including booster doses.

-Getting the covid 19 vaccine while you’re pregnant, breastfeeding or trying to conceive is safe and highly recommended by:
+Getting the COVID-19 vaccine while you’re pregnant, breastfeeding or trying to conceive is safe, effective and highly recommended by:

 - the Provincial Council for Maternal and Child Health (PCMCH)

 - Ontario Society of Obstetricians & Gynaecologists (OSOG)

 - the Society of Obstetricians and Gynecologists of Canada (SOGC)

 - many other national and international organizations

 Several studies have demonstrated that vaccination in pregnancy has no impact on: